-Facchina Construction Company, one of the most respected contractors in the Washington D.C. area, has been using building information modeling (BIM) since 2011, but the firm just recently jumped into the process with both feet.
+Facchina Construction Company, one of the most respected contractors in the Washington D.C. area, has been using building information modeling (BIM) since 2011, but a few years ago the firm jumped into the process with both feet.
 The company was tasked with handling a 20-story, 500,000 square foot above grade office structure located just outside of D.C. that presented numerous challenges.
 Though the south face of the building is on a radius gridline, the slab edge is faceted and complex.
 The project also includes numerous sloping columns with an offset orientation.

 “Previously we had been using 3D models for early detection of missing or conflicting information and other potential problems in the 2D drawings by modeling the geometry of buildings,” said Scott Hover, Facchina’s BIM manager.
 “Now we are using BIM, not only for RFI and design clashes, but also for creating 4D schedules, quantity checks when ordering concrete, providing column schedules with accurate heights for field use and integrating field survey.”